ipfs-shipyard/workshop-idm-chat-dapp/README.md

 With just these small changes, we should be able to use the Nomios wallet to login to the app & logout from the app.
 If you haven't created your identity yet, please create it in Nomios.

 There's an issue though: if you refresh the app, you will be logged out 😭.
-Lets fix that by adding a check at `configure()` right before the line we subscribe to `onSessionChange`:
+Lets fix that by adding a check at `configure()` right before the line where we subscribe to `onSessionChange`:

 ```js
 // src/stores/user.js